DevSlem/AINE-DRL/README.md

 pip install 'protobuf==3.20.*'
 ```

+The **quote** marks are based on [zsh](https://www.zsh.org/) shell.
+If you use another shell (e.g., [powershell](https://learn.microsoft.com/en-us/powershell/)), you may need to remove the quote marks.

-> This installation guide is based on Anaconda environment.
+> This installation guide is based on Linux and Anaconda environment.
 Please give me a pull request if you have a better installation guide.

 ### Run